9dots/9dots.io-pages/OOQhbJP.md

 Project Time: 1 hour 15 minutes

 ## Introduce
 Begin by discussing with students what they know about electricity.
 Where does it come from?
-What do they use it for?
+What is it used for?
 ```
 Electricity is a form of energy produced when electrons flow through atoms of matter.
 Electricity can come from different sources such as solar power, burning coal, wind turbines, battery power, water power, etc.
 ```